JoshKeegan/sst/CONTRIBUTING.md

 `Alt+F2 > r` after each change (enable/disable will not pick up code changes).

 ## API
 Gnome extensions are built on top of the gnome-shell JS code.
-Docs don't seem to exist, but you can read [the source code](https://gitlab.gnome.org/GNOME/gnome-shell/).
+Docs don't seem to exist, but you can read source code:
+ - [gnome-shell](https://gitlab.gnome.org/GNOME/gnome-shell/) - JS code that extensions monkey-patch to add or modify behaviour.
+ - [mutter](https://gitlab.gnome.org/GNOME/mutter) - underlying C code for the mutter window manager (current Gnome default) which gnome-shell sits on-top of.
+ - [Tiling-Assistant](https://github.com/Leleat/Tiling-Assistant) - another gnome-shell extension for tiling, with different use-cases.
+This, and other compatibly licensed extensions are a good source of examples instead of docs.